ssamot/RL_notebook/RL.md

 % A (gentle) introduction \
   to \
-  Reinforcement Learning
+  Reinforcement Learning \
+  ( with some links to causal reasoning)
 % Spyros Samothrakis \
   Research Fellow, IADS \
   Univerisity of Essex
-% August 28, 2014
+% September 15, 2016